Melissa has a bachelor's degree in geology, and is an ACI-certified field and lab technician at Froehling and Robertson.

 - Thermometer – must be readable to the nearest degree and be calibrated with a traceably certified thermometer.

 ASTM D2726 and ASTM D3549 Procedure

-5. Set up your apparatus by hooking the chain onto the cage and hooking the chain onto the bottom of the scale, then suspend the cage and chain in your tank of 77 degree water.
+5. Set up your apparatus by hooking the wire onto the cage and hooking the wire onto the bottom of the scale, then suspend the cage in your tank of 77 degree water.
 Make sure that the temperature of the water is 77 degrees before you continue.
 Zero out the scale.

 6. Soak your asphalt core in water for 3 to 5 minutes, then put it in the cage and allow it to stabilize its weight reading for a few minutes.
 Record the weight of the immersed core.

 7. Once you have the immersed weight for each of your specimens, remove the wire and the cage from the tank and put them away.
 Re-zero the scale, making sure that nothing connected to the scale is touching the water, or buoyancy will affect your next measurement.

 8. Pull the core out of the water and quickly blot its surface dry with a towel, and then get the saturated surface-dry, or SSD, weight.
 You will need to do this within one minute.

 9. Dry the specimen to an oven-dry state, by heating it to a temperature of 230 ± 9 degrees Fahrenheit.
 You will need to weigh a pan that is large enough to hold the core, and put the core on it.
 DO NOT put it in by itself or pieces of asphalt will go everywhere, and will stick to your oven.
 This will change the characteristics and shape of the sample, making it unsuitable for further testing, so make sure everything else that needs to be tested with the sample has already been completed accurately before you put it in the oven.
 The ASTM says (in paragraph 10.1.3, note 7) that drying the specimen at a reduced temperature in order to keep it intact does not meet the requirements of the test.